zsiki/GeoEasy/doc/reference_guide.rst

 There are two file types which internal structure is flexible.
 These are the .dmp and .csv types.
-In case of these input files the data structure is not defined, the user can set contents of the columns int he file while loading.
+In case of these input files the data structure is not defined, the user can set contents of the columns in the file while loading.
 When you select .dmp or .csv file another dialog is opened.

 .. image:: rg_images/csv_load.png
 	:align: center

 In the upper part of the dialog you can set the meaning and order of columns.
 In case of csv the available columns are: *Point number, Easting, Northing,